lreading/retropie-manager-web/README.md

 A web-based manager for retropie.

 # Security Warning
 This app will interface directly with your retropie.
 It does not come with authentication/authorization, and there is no guarantee regarding the security of this application.
 You will copy files directly to the pi, and some inputs may be used in bash commands.
+YOU SHOULD ONLY RUN THIS ON A PRIVATE NETWORK WITH PEOPLE YOU TRUST.

 # Running Locally / Developing